-- In a heavy pot with tall sides (a small to medium sized stock pot works great) over medium heat, fry the bacon.
+- For the soup: In a heavy pot with tall sides (a small to medium sized stock pot works great) over medium heat, fry the bacon.
 Remove to a plate lined with a paper towel to drain.
 Let cool, then roughly chop and set aside.

 - Add the browned beef back to the pot, followed by the beef broth, tomatoes, cheddar cheese soup, half & half, Worcestershire sauce, ketchup, mustard, cumin, chili powder, garlic powder, Lawrys salt, and black pepper.
 Let the soup heat up as you occasionally stir it.

 - For the toasted garlic buns: Lightly butter the cut sides of each dinner roll.
 Sprinkle lightly with garlic powder.
 Cook, cut/buttered side down, on an outdoor grill or indoor grill pan, skillet, or griddle, over medium-high heat until nicely browned.